 I was once crossing the Atlantic on a colleague’s brand new Catana 59’ with a fully integrated $40K Furuno navigation system.
 It broke.
 We came through the Caribbean and into Miami using my forty-dollar Navionics package on my beat up iPhone 4.
 No worries.
 You can purchase Navionics from the App Store or Google Play.
 You will need to purchase the Navionics app which is applicable to your area.
 This costs between $30-60 per area.
 Once purchased, you need to download the charts within that area.
 Once you have the charts on your phone, you no longer need a connection to the mobile networks to navigate; all you need is GPS.
 In other words, with the charts downloaded you can use Navionics with a normal device in the middle of the Atlantic.
 It’s awesome.
 Get it and also the add-ons they offer.
 Then you won’t be dependent on the dodgy plotter on an unfamiliar boat.

 There’s something about swinging in the cool breeze on the deck of your boat in summer with a loved one by your side that makes a hammock worthwhile.
-There are many hammocks out there but we found this one from Wildhorn to be the lightest, strongest, best value hammock/strap bundle.
-For $60 it’s a no-brainer if you’re working in the Med or Caribbean.
-It’s a double too.
-God speed young skipper.
+There are many hammocks out there but we found this one from Wise Owl to be the lightest, strongest, best value hammock/strap bundle.
+For $35 it’s a no-brainer if you’re working in the Med or Caribbean.
+Get a double.
+Godspeed young skipper.

 A few more thoughts...

-Unless you’re racing or sailing in winter you can spare the gloves.
+Unless you’re racing or sailing in winter you can leave the gloves at home.
 For most sailing, especially warm blue water cruising, there really isn’t a great need for gloves.
-Nevertheless feel free to put a pair in your kit for the odd race you might be asked to join.
+Nevertheless, feel free to put a pair in your kit for the odd race you might be asked to join.

 In summer your badass foulies might be a bit heavy.
 Climbing brands like Arc'teryx sell these awesome light-weight gore-tex jackets that are cheaper, lighter and, because they are made for climbers, give you fantastic range of movement when you're sailing.